welcomechile.com

 Touring around Temuco

-There are several itineraries to follow near the great City of Temuco.
-One of them is the road to Curacautin and Lonquimay, which features spectacular natural sceneries, with national parks and reserves, hot spring waters, valleys and volcanoes of wild beauty.
+There are different itineraries to follow near the large city of Temuco that allow you to discover the attractions of the Araucanía Region.
+One of the most recommended options is the road to Curacautín and Lonquimay, where you can enjoy spectacular natural scenery with national parks and reserves, hot springs, valleys, and volcanoes of rugged beauty.

 Touring around Temuco